CaRniFeXeR/TUW_AdvancedInformationRetrieval2021SS/Report.md

 The consists of the so called early stopping watcher which has the following important features:
 - It stops the training process if some criteria are (not) met
 - It allows you to add custom criteria to be checked periodically
-- It allows your to set the "patience" of the watcher defining how often certain criteria can (not) be met before the watcher stops the training process
+- It allows your to set the "patience" of the watcher defining how often certain criteria can (not) be met in a row before the watcher stops the training process

-We recorded and visualized our training runs with wandb.
+We recorded and visualized our training runs with [wandb](https://wandb.ai/).

 ### KNRM
 Compared to the more sophisticated approaches described below, implementing KNRM was in general relatively straight forward.